-Here in this tutorial we will explain you how to troubleshoot redirecting issue in your WordPress website.
+Here in this tutorial, we will explain to you how to troubleshoot redirecting issues in your WordPress website.

-Check for .htaccess file outside as well as inside of public_html
+- Check for a .htaccess file outside as well as inside of public_html.

-Open the .htaccess file and check for redirection rule which will be something like shown below
+- Open the .htaccess file and check for the redirection rule which will be something like shown below.

 You can simply remove this if not required.

-Now go to your WordPress installation folder and find wp-config.php file
+- Now go to your WordPress installation folder and find the wp-config.php file.

-If your domain is using Cloudflare, then you also need to do some troubleshoot at CloudFlare panel as well by checking the existing page rules.
+- If your domain is using Cloudflare, then you also need to do some troubleshooting at the Cloudflare panel as well by checking the existing page rules.

-So now that you know how to troubleshot redirection in your WordPress website, i guess it will now be easy for you to get the problem resolved.
+- So now that you know how to troubleshoot redirection in your WordPress website, I guess it will now be easy for you to get the problem resolved.

-If these all troubleshoots didn’t worked in your case, then you need to search for something like “redirect” keyword in whole cPanel by following the below tutorials
+If these all troubleshoot didn’t work in your case, then you need to search for something like the “redirect” keyword in the whole cPanel by following the below tutorials

 SSH level >> https://blog.redserverhost.com/how-to-find-a-keyword-under-whole-public-html-via-ssh/